PRESIDENT

 - Managed

-PC MACT compliance testing programs.
+MACT compliance testing programs.

 - Performed

-a company wide environmental
+a company-wide environmental

-including management strategies for more effective compliance.
+compliance audit including management strategies for more effective

 - Provided